The only Bitcoin glossary you’ll ever need

 An event that halves the issuance rate of Bitcoin every 210,000 blocks (which is approximately every four years).
 This halving schedule is precisely defined by an algorithm in Bitcoin’s code, which allows a certain amount of new Bitcoin to be mined in each block.

-Bitcoin Miners are rewarded a certain amount of Bitcoin every time a new block is produced.
+Bitcoin miners are rewarded a certain amount of Bitcoin every time a new block is produced.
 During the first four years (or 210,000 blocks), the Bitcoin Block Reward was 50 Bitcoin.
-It then halved to 25, then 12.5 four years after, and in May 2020, we entered the 4th Epoch where the Block reward every 10min dropped to 6.25btc.
+It then halved to 25, then 12.5 four years after, and in May 2020, we entered the 4th Epoch where the Block reward every 10 minutes dropped to 6.25btc.
 This process will keep occurring until the reward block becomes zero, which happens in the year 2140.

-Fun fact, the last Bitcoin will take more than 30yrs to “mine”
+Fun fact, the last Bitcoin will take more than 30 years to “mine”.